renovatebot/renovate/docs/usage/switching-bot-identity.md

 Common reasons to switch bot identity are:

-- Migrating from Mend-hosted to self-hosted
+- Migrating between Mend-hosted and self-hosted
 - Renaming the bot (self-hosted)
 - Editor note: Maybe there are other reasons too, please comment